 Government of the District of Columbia - Office of the State Superintendent of Education (OSSE)

-Award and in-kind training to Washington, DC teachers for contributions to the field of education.
+Awards and professional development opportunities to Washington, DC teachers for contributions to the field of education.
 This program is intended to recognize public school or charter school school teachers' exceptional leadership, innovation, and commitment to promoting student success.
 Pre-K, K-12, and adult education teachers are all eligible for nomination.

 The DC Teacher of the Year program celebrates outstanding educators who are experts in their craft as demonstrated by accelerated growth for all students, and who demonstrate leadership beyond the classroom by partnering with colleagues, students, families and communities to support innovation in teaching and learning, and who champion the teaching profession.